 KINVOCA’s alternative controllers meet all these three requirements so in a vacuum, I would recommend these to anyone who is looking for similar options.
 I alternated using these with Hori’s popular Split Pad Pro in the past, preferring KINVOCA’s controllers especially when I needed gyro controls.
 Priced at $44.99 at the time of this writing, which almost half as less as what official Joy Con controllers cost as a pair.
 What you get at that price is worth it.

 KiNVOCA’s Joy Con replacements are not as comfortable as Hori’s Split Pad Pro controllers or Dobe’s TNS-19252 controller, but those are too large for anyone who is on the road often.
-I strongly recommend KiNVOCA’s Joy Con replacements for people who want similarly sized controllers that have gyro controls and play often while travelling – IF they can’t get a hold of the JYS NS-191, which I’ll review in the near future.
+I strongly recommend KiNVOCA’s Joy Con replacements for people who want similarly sized controllers that have gyro controls and play often while travelling – IF they can’t get a hold of the JYS NS-191, which I reviewed here.
 If you know what the JYS NS-191 is and are able to purchase that, spoiler alert – get that one instead.